-The tone of a story can often be a problem when considering films that are being touted as both bleak human dramas and twist horror comedies.
-The balancing act needed to keep all those plates spinning requires a lot of coordination after all, and Trash Fire has a lot of elements to try and mesh as the story unfolds.
-While a few moments do manage to reach the dark laughs you might be expecting, a lot of it is pretty inconsistent overall.
-The genre they’re going for is kind of vague and uncertain in the first act; this is a mixed bag even after events come along to later shed more light on what they’re going for here.
-Those expecting a follow up to Excision, the previous film by director Richard Bates Jr. may not know what to make of all this, but I think it’s a reaction most viewers will share.
+The tone of a story can often be a problem when films are being touted as both bleak human dramas and twisted horror comedies.
+The balancing act needed to keep all those plates spinning requires a lot of coordination after all, and Trash Fire has a lot of elements to mesh as the story unfolds.
+While a few moments do manage to reach the dark laughs you might be expecting, a lot of it is often pretty inconsistent.
+The genre they’re going for is kind of vague and uncertain in the first act, but it becomes a mixed bag even after events come along.
+Even if they do shed more light on what they’re going for.
+Those expecting a follow up to director Richard Bates Jr.’s Excision may know what to make of all this, but bemusement is probably the more common reaction.

 Owen (Adrian Grenier) is not a nice guy.
-Between his mental baggage and his physical ailments, there are a lot of issues which are compounded by his overwhelmingly negative attitude towards life.
+Between his mental baggage and his physical ailments he has a lot of issues, which are compounded by his overwhelmingly negative attitude towards life.
 He doesn’t get on with his shrink and he has problems with alcohol.
 He also lacks respect for his on-off girlfriend, so it’s not a surprise that their relationship seems to be on its last legs.
-What exactly Isabel (Angela Trimbur) sees in him to begin with is a mystery that this story never explains, beyond feeling sorry for a guy that has occasional seizures and frequent dietary issues.
-She seems pretty upset about how he treats her God-fearing brother too, but after 3 years of dealing with him she wants to rescue it for some reason.
+What exactly Isabel (Angela Trimbur) sees in him to begin with is a mystery that this story never explains.
+She seems pretty upset about how he treats her God-fearing brother, but after three years of dealing with him she wants to rescue the romance for some reason.
+Beyond feeling sorry for a guy that has occasional seizures and frequent dietary issues her reasons are all pretty vague.

-Grandma is not a nice lady, maybe it’s where Owen gets it from.
-In fact she’s so awful that it’s the best part of the movie; she insults her guests, makes remarks about their unmarried status, and goes out of her way to be unpleasant to Isabel whenever possible.
-The performance stands out and instantly injects a certain energy to the proceedings.
-It may come off as absurd in a few scenes (particularly those which show what she gets up to while fire and brimstone preachers are on the TV) but it’s fun to see at least.
+Grandma is really not a nice lady so maybe it’s where Owen gets his manners from.
+In fact she’s so overtly awful that it’s the best part of the movie.
+She insults her guests, makes rude remarks about their unmarried status, and goes out of her way to be unpleasant to Isabel at every opportunity.
+Her performance stands out and instantly injects a certain energy to the proceedings.
+It may come off as absurd in a few scenes, particularly those which show what she gets up to while fire and brimstone preachers are on the television.
+It’s plenty of fun to watch at least.
 It’s the closest they get to delivering dark humour, and it’s a shame they didn’t get to it faster after a fairly stiff first act.
-But this only goes so far, and in terms of actual horror on the other hand it’s pretty sparse.
+But this only goes so far, and in terms of actual horror the film is pretty sparse.

-Owen’s disfigured sister Pearl (AnnaLynne McCord) creeps about the place refusing to see anyone, but she stops by to spy on Isabel in a couple of moments reminiscent of Norman Bates in Psycho.
-The characterisation in general is pretty tepid, but she at least offers some degree of human suffering and drama, despite how brief it is.
-There are a few twists in the story that are predictable enough more Violet starts to act even weirder than before, but it never reaches a satisfying climax.
-There are no arcs for the protagonists and there isn’t much in terms of shock value to sate those looking for bloody thrills.
-The problem is that at times this all feels like two different ideas fighting for attention.
-While the pregnancy drama tries to attain some sense of seriousness, there’s just too much crazy zealotry which peaks in a ridiculous scene involving a rattlesnake in a toilet bowl.
-Both sides of the coin are equally clichéd of course, but neither is given the necessary amount of time to make things truly work.
+Owen’s disfigured sister Pearl (AnnaLynne McCord) creeps about refusing to see anyone, but she stops by to spy on Isabel in a couple of moments reminiscent of Psycho.
+The characterisation in general is pretty tepid, but she at least offers some degree of human suffering even if it’s very brief.
+There are a few predictable twists in the story Violet’s behaviour becomes more bizarre, but it never reaches a satisfying climax.
+There are no arcs for the two leads and there isn’t much in terms of real shock value.
+The problem is that it often feels like two different ideas fighting for attention.
+While the pregnancy drama tries to attain some sense of seriousness, there’s just too much crazy zealotry – peaking with a scene involving a rattlesnake in a toilet.
+Both threads are clichéd but neither one is given enough time to make it work.